 This presentation includes the non-GAAP financial measures entitled "adjusted operating income (loss)" and "adjusted operating income (loss) per share."
 Adjusted operating income (loss) per share is derived from adjusted operating income (loss).
 The chief operating decision maker evaluates segment performance and allocates resources on the basis of adjusted operating income (loss).
-The company defines adjusted operating income (loss) from continuing operations excluding the after-tax effects of income (loss) from continuing operations attributable to noncontrolling interests, net investment gains (losses), gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of debt, initial gains (losses) on insurance block transactions, restructuring costs and infrequent or unusual non-operating items.
-Initial gains (losses) on the early extinguishment of non-recourse funding obligations, early termination fees for other financing restructuring and/or initial gains (losses) on reinsurance restructuring for certain blocks of businesse.
-The company excludes net investment gains (losses) and infrequent or unusual non-operating items because the company does not consider them to be related to the operating performance of the company's segments and Corporate and Other activities.
+The company defines adjusted operating income (loss) as income (loss) from continuing operations excluding the after-tax effects of income (loss) from continuing operations attributable to noncontrolling interests, net investment gains (losses) on insurance block transactions, restructuring costs and infrequent or unusual non-operating items.
+Initial gains (losses) on insurance block transactions are defined as gains (losses) on the early extinguishment of non-recourse funding obligations, early termination feesfor other financing restructuring and/or initial gains (losses) on reinsurance restructuring for certain blocks of business.
+The company excludes net investment gains (losses) and infrequent or unusual non-operating performance of the company's segments and Corporate and Other activities.
 A component of the company's net investment gains (losses) is the result of estimated future credit losses, the size and timing of which can vary significantly depending on market credit cycles.
-In addition, the size and timing of other investment gains (losses) can be subject to the company's discretion and are influenced by market opportunities, as well as asset-liability matching considerations.
-Gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of debt, initial gains (losses) on insurance block transactions and restructuring costs are also excluded from adjusted operating income (loss) because, in the company's opinion, they are not indicative of overall operating trends.
+In addition, the size and timing of which can vary significantly depending on market credit cycles.
+In addition, the size and timing of which can vary significants. (losses) on the early extinguishment of debt, initial gains (losses) on the early extinguishment of the company's discretion and are influenced by market opportunities, as well as asset-liability matching considerations.
+Gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of the company's opinion, they are not indicative of overall operating items in come (loss) if, in the company's opinion, they are not indicative of overall operating trends.
+Infrequent or

 While some of these items may be significant components of net income (loss) available to Genworth Financial, Inc.'s common stockholders in accordance with U.S. GAAP, the company believes that adjusted operating income (loss) and measures that are derived from or incorporate adjusted operating income (loss), including adjusted operating income (loss) per share on a basic and diluted basis, are appropriate measures that are useful to investors because they identify the income (loss) attributable to the ongoing operations of the business.
 Management also uses adjusted operating income (loss) as a basis for determining awards and compensation for senior management and to evaluate performance on a basis comparable to that used by analysts.
 However, the items excluded from adjusted operating income (loss) have occurred in the past and could, and in some cases will, recur in the future.
-Adjusted operating income (loss) and adjusted operating income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders per share on a basic and diluted basis are not substitutes for net income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders per share on a basic and diluted basis determined in accordance with U.S. GAAP.
-In addition, the company's definition of adjusted operating income (loss) may differ from the definitions used by other companies.
+Adjusted operating income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) available to Genworth Financial, Inc.'s common stockholders or net income (loss) may differ from the definitions used by other companies.